polkafoundry/polkadocs/docs/concept/README.md

 It should be noted that the blockchain cannot detect contracts that attempt to scam users.
 Users should interact with verified and audited dApps only.

 ### VERSIONING
-Icetea blockchain supports versioning for both contracts and libraries.
+PolkaFoundry blockchain supports versioning for both contracts and libraries.
 A version is an integer number, starting from zero.
 One can deploy an update contract or library to the same address.
 This will increase the version by one.

 To avoid breaking changes, the client can specify which version of the contract it wants to communicate with (default is the latest version).
 A contract can also specify which version of the library it wants to load.

 ## Light Clients
-Light client support is part of the Tendermint consensus and it works seamlessly with Icetea blockchain.
+Light client support is part of the Tendermint consensus and it works seamlessly with PolkaFoundry blockchain.
 The strong point of Tendermint light clients is that their proofs are _very succinct_.
 While a Bitcoin light client must sync chains of block headers and find the one with the most proof of work, a Tendermint light client just needs to keep up with changes to the validator set.
 This makes it an ideal candidate for mobile and internet-of-things use cases.

 ## Cross-chain Communication
-Because Icetea blockchain uses Tendermint Core under the hood, it is trivial to connect Icetea to [Cosmos Hub](https://hub.cosmos.network/).
+Because PolkaFoundry blockchain uses Tendermint Core under the hood, it is trivial to connect PolkaFoundry to [Cosmos Hub](https://hub.cosmos.network/).
 We would decide how and when to connect to it later.

 Besides Cosmos, for direct cross-communication with other chains like Ethereum, EOS, Tronx, etc., corresponding 2-way bridges must be built.
-Icetea Blockchain’s smart contract system is capable of building this kind of bridge.
-Because this is not specific to Icetea blockchain, this paper will not discuss it in detail.
+PolkaFoundry Blockchain’s smart contract system is capable of building this kind of bridge.
+Because this is not specific to PolkaFoundry blockchain, this paper will not discuss it in detail.
 Ones who are interested may refer to Kyber Network’s [Waterloo Bridge](https://blog.kyber.network/waterloo-a-decentralized-practical-bridge-between-eos-and-ethereum-1c230ac65524) and other similar solutions for reference and inspiration.
-The advantage is that, due to the compactness of Tendermint light client proofs, you do not need to sync Icetea block headers to the other chain, just keep track of the changes of its validator set.
-This makes a 2-way bridge between Icetea and chains like EOS very cost-effective.
+The advantage is that, due to the compactness of Tendermint light client proofs, you do not need to sync PolkaFoundry block headers to the other chain, just keep track of the changes of its validator set.
+This makes a 2-way bridge between PolkaFoundry and chains like EOS very cost-effective.

-One addition is that it is possible to utilize the Icetea's node gate network to relay information from one chain to others.
+One addition is that it is possible to utilize the PolkaFoundry's node gate network to relay information from one chain to others.

 ## Governance
-After releasing to the mainnet and running stably, the governance of Icetea blockchain will be transferred to Icetea Foundation, a non-profit organization.
+After releasing to the mainnet and running stably, the governance of PolkaFoundry blockchain will be transferred to PolkaFoundry Foundation, a non-profit organization.
-The governance rules of Icetea are designed with the following goals in mind:
+The governance rules of PolkaFoundry are designed with the following goals in mind:
 1. Can handle emergency situations
 2. Done on-chain and every stakeholder can vote